 Journalism and Strategic Media students have the opportunity to work in several student media outlets during their studies.
 Student media allow for work on real-world stories and projects and with real clients.
 The student media experience helps to launch internships and careers when students enter the job market.

-The Daily Helmsman, an independent, award winning student-run newspaper begun as a protest newspaper in 1931 called The Tiger Rag, has been published continuously since.
+The Daily Helmsman, an independent, award-winning student-run newspaper begun as a protest newspaper in 1931 called The Tiger Rag, has been published continuously since.
 The name was changed to The Helmsman in 1972, and again in 1981 to The Daily Helmsman, when it began publishing four days a week.
 It's available online at dailyhelmsman.com.
 Students make all the editorial decisions.
 The newspaper is financially independent except for a contribution from the Student Activity Fee, which makes it free to students, faculty and staff.
-The Daily Helmsman employs a paid staff of about 30 students and three full-time professionals—Candy Justice, general manager; Bob Willis, advertising manager, and Sharon Whitaker, bookkeeper.
+The Daily Helmsman employs a paid staff of about 30 students and three full-time professionals—Candy Justice, general manager; Chris Sheffield, advertising manager, and Sharon Whitaker, bookkeeper.
 Email The Daily Helmsman at firstname.lastname@example.org or follow The Helmsman Facebook and Twitter.

 Tiger News is the weekly television newscast produced by students at the University of Memphis.
 Our four-part mission includes: